De1Facto/virtual-fiscal-printers/README.md

-#Virtual Fiscal Printer Library (VFPL v0.0.1)
+Virtual Fiscal Printer Library (VFPL v0.0.1)
+-

-###Goal - Remove the need for physical Fiscal Devices for testing purposes
+Goal - Remove the need for physical Fiscal Devices for testing purposes =
 > ### Envisioned Support for Fiscal Devices Emulation
 > + ISL (in progress)
 > + Daisy (not supported yet)